 Ph.D. in Business Administration - Accounting

-We admit 3 to 4 new students each Fall.
-Applications are due on January 15 of each year.
-The program usually takes 5 years to complete and requires students to complete 49 semester hours of course work; pass a written and oral comprehensive examination in accounting; demonstrate proficiency in research and teaching; and write and defend a dissertation.
+We admit 2 to 4 students in residence each fall.
+It takes 4 to 5 years to finish the program.
+Students are required to take about 2 years of coursework, pass written and oral comprehensive examinations, demonstrate proficiency in research and teaching, and defend a dissertation.

 PO Box 117166